EllieDuan/EllieDuan.github.io/join_us.md

 ## Prospective Graduate students

-For prospective students, we are unable to accept you directly, you are encouraged to apply directly to Ph.D. programs at Cornell University.
+For prospective students, we are unable to accept you directly, you are encouraged to apply directly to M.S./Ph.D. programs at Cornell University.
 However, your are encouraged to make a connection with any faculty members to discuss your interest of study before applying.

 Interested individuals should forward the following documents to Ellie